Wi-FiTestSuite/Wi-FiTestSuite-Linux-DUT/Docs/INSTALL.md

       manually started by typing "wpa_supplicant -Dmadwifi -iath0 -c "any configuration file".
 Before doing this, you need to have a console terminal to access/login the DUT.
-      Please refer the wpa_supplicant Docs/README and Linux setup document for setting auto-start.
+      Please refer the wpa_supplicant [Docs/README](https://github.com/Wi-FiTestSuite/Wi-FiTestSuite-Linux-DUT/blob/master/Docs/README)
+	  and Linux setup document for setting auto-start.

    c.
 The IP address for the control link interface (can be USB, ethernet, or
       others with TCP/IP/aLink) needs to be set, e.g. 10.10.1.100 .
-This should be set for a differnt subnet from the traffic agent interface (Wi-Fi interface).
+This should be set for a different subnet from the traffic agent interface (Wi-Fi interface).

    d.
 Once you have already logged in the DUT, type: